AdaCore/ada-spark-rfcs/features/rfc-inference-of-generic-actuals-from-call-actuals.md

 =========

-This is very specific to Ada's generic formals system, but we could consider that they way generic formal packages' own params can be deduced when instantiating the generic, is pretty similar to what we propose here, so that this is the extension of an already existing mechanism.
+This is very specific to Ada's generic formals system, but we could consider that the way generic formal packages' own params can be deduced when instantiating the generic, is pretty similar to what we propose here, so that this is the extension of an already existing mechanism.